rancher-sandbox/qase-ginkgo/README.md

 ## Quick test

-You can simply copy/paste the `qase_example_test.go` file and adapt it to your needs.
+You can simply copy/paste the `examples/qase_test.go` file and adapt it to your needs.

 ## Step-by-step explanation